 An interactive map of investigative journalism activity in sub-Saharan Africa.

-Declaration calling for African governments to act to end impunity for crimes against journalists
+Carlos Cardoso Memorial Lecture – the fight to end impunity for crimes against journalists

 AIJC Student Newsroom